project-alice-assistant/docs/docs/setup/alice-cli.md

 ### Uninstall your sound device
 Uninstalls your Respeaker sound device, which you always should first if trying to reinstall it.

+### Turn off Respeaker bright white leds
+Respeakers have the nasty habit to have their leds turned on, white full brightness, by default avec driver install.
+Kill them!

 ### Enable bug report for next session
 Turns on auto bug reporting for the next time Alice starts